CaylinDewey/p3bank2/README.md

 ## Bugs
 ### Solved Bugs
 - There were many parameter issues regarding the account name intially.
 These are all fixed.
-- The sequencing of creating a new account had to be adjusted to ensure that the correct balance was given if the account was found.
+- The sequencing of creating a new account had to be adjusted to ensure that the correct balance is given if the account is found.
 This was fixed by using nested functions and atomic style coding.
 - The initial gspead import gave several issues, which were solved by updating imported library versions.

 ### Remaining Bugs